 Priorities may also be static or dynamic.
 A process with a static priority keeps that priority for the entire life of the process.

 A process with a dynamic priority will have that priority changed by the scheduler during its course of execution.
-The scheduler would do this to achieve system goals.
-For example, the scheduler may decide to decrease a process' priority to allow a lower-priority job to run.
-If a process is I/O bound (spending most if its time waiting on I/O), the scheduler may give it a higher priority so hat it can get off the ready queue quickly and schedule another I/O operation.
+The scheduler would do this to achieve its scheduling goals.
+For example, the scheduler may decide to decrease a process’ priority to give a chance for lower-priority job to run.
+If a process is I/O bound (spending most if its time waiting on I/O), the scheduler may give it a higher priority so that it can get off the run queue quickly and schedule another I/O operation.

 Static and dynamic priorities can coexist.
 A scheduler would know that a process with a static priority cannot have its priority adjusted throughout the course of its execution.

 Ignoring dynamic priorities, the priority scheduling algorithm is straightforward: each process has a priority number assigned to it and the scheduler simply picks the process with the highest priority.